 The thing I love about quilts is the way the cloth projects intense color.
 A colorful quilt has a singular ability to light up a room.
 Experimenting with intense colors is the driving force in all my quilts.
 I often use primary and secondary colors, but on occasion break out from that with monochromatic or neutral color schemes.

 Primarily I take inspiration from ideas that I develop in my mind.
-I also like to reference issues of social justice and personal emotional experiences.
+I also like to reference issues of social justice.

 I’ve been quilting over 40 years now, and the challenges today are as fresh as when I began.
 The process of constructing a quilt is exciting and meditative at the same time My mind is always churning, solving technical problems and striving for illusive perfection.